-https://kansascityymca.org/programs/before-and-after-school/y-club-locations/university-academ
+$\underline{https://kansascityymca.org/programs/before-and-after-school/y-club-locations/university-academ}\ v$

 You may enroll at any point before or during the school year; however, spots are filled on a first-come, first-serve basis and may fill quickly.
 If you wish to enroll after the school year starts, contact the YMCA After-School Program Coordinator to find out if there is availability for your child's grade.
-Parents/guardians must submit their Summer School ASP enrollment online as well.
-Enrollment is not complete until the ASP Program Coordinator receives payment.
+Enrollment is not complete until the Y-Club Program Coordinator receives payment.

 Fees: There is currently a one-time registration fee of \$50 per family.
 The weekly tuition per child is \$50.00.
 There will be no fee adjustments for school closings.
 This fee is a fixed rate even if you do not plan on your student attending all five days a week.
-The weekly fee applies regardless of the number of days the student attends ASP that week.
+The weekly fee applies regardless of the number of days the student attends Y-Club that week.
 If you receive state benefits, you may qualify for child-care assistance.
 Please contact the local social services office to inquire about these benefits.

 Parents/guardians may make payments online with the YMCA.
 All rates are subject to change with Board and YMCA approval.
-ASP fees not paid may result in withdrawing students from the program.
+Y-Club fees not paid may result in withdrawing students from the program.
 Payments come out of parent accounts that are set on autopay every Sunday.
 If you pay by check those are due on Mondays for the week.
 If a parent has a balance on Thursday and hasn't paid they are notified that students can't attend until their balance is paid.
-Bus-riding privileges may be suspended pending payment of any outstanding account balances, meals, field trips, ASP, etc.
+Bus-riding privileges may be suspended pending payment of any outstanding account balances, meals, field trips, Y-Club, etc.

-Late Fees: ASP ends at 5:30 p.m. each school day.
-If you do not pick up your child until after 5:35 pm, ASP will add to your tuition a late fee of \$1 for every 1 minute your child is in ASP.
-Parents/guardians must pay this fee before the student(s) may return to ASP.
+Late Fees: Y-Club ends at 5:30 p.m. each school day.
+If you do not pick up your child until after 5:35 pm, Y-Club will add to your tuition a late fee of \$1 for every 1 minute your child is in Y Club.
+Parents/guardians must pay this fee before the student(s) may return to Y Club.

-The University Academy Student Code of Conduct, as stated in this Handbook, applies in ASP as well.
-ASP may drop students who experience behavior problems without advance notice.
-ASP Club instructors may, at their discretion, drop students who experience behavior problems while participating in their club(s).
+The University Academy Student Code of Conduct, as stated in this Handbook, applies during Y-Club as well.
+Y-Club may drop students who experience behavior problems without advance notice.
+Y-Club instructors may, at their discretion, drop students who experience behavior problems while participating in their club(s).